 We propose that elevated levels of circulating TMAO can initiate and/or contribute to PD pathology and progression by worsening alpha synuclein pathology, inflammasome activation and GBA1 activity at the gut-brain axis.

-Our proposed studies aim to systematically characterize and confirm the processes by which bacterial TMAO can drive PD pathology and disease progression at the gut-brain axis.
-For these studies, we will us a combination of animal models to assess if elevated TMAO can exacerbate motor and non-motor symptoms features relevant to human PD.
-The results from studies will provide new insights and clear evidence for TMAO as a possible driver of disease progression at the gut-brain axis in PD.
+We aim to systematically characterize and confirm the pathological mechanisms by which TMAO can drive PD pathology and progression at the gut-brain axis.
+For these studies, we will use different preclinical models to assess whether treatment with TMAO produces synuclein pathology, inflammasome activation and GBA1 dysfunction, leading to exacerbation of motor and non-motor symptoms relevant to PD.
+The results will provide new insights and crucial evidence for TMAO as a potential driver of disease progression at the gut-brain axis.